Bias robustness of depth estimators in multivariate settings: Numerical study

 \subsection{Results and conclusions}

-In the Tables \ref{eff_n_50_cn_mean} to \ref{eff_n_200_B_mean} the efficiencies of scatter estimators are computed for different combinations of $n$ and $p$.
+We discuss the results presented in this subsection together with those reported in Appendix B. In Tables \ref{eff_n_50_B_mean} and \ref{eff_n_200_B_mean} the efficiencies of scatter estimators are computed for different combinations of $n$ and $p$.
 For most estimators, efficiency remains stable or even slightly increases with growing $p$, suggesting favorable finite-sample behavior when the ratio $p/n$ is moderate.
 In particular, the MM estimator maintains high efficiency across all considered dimensions and sample sizes.

-For the S-E, as can be seen in Tables~\ref{eff_n_50_cn_mean}--\ref {eff_n_200_B_mean}, for small dimensions the efficiency is low, but it increases considerably as $p$ grows.
+For the SE, for small dimensions the efficiency is low, but it increases considerably as $p$ grows.
 This is a phenomenon described in the literature; see, for instance, Section 6.4.4. of \cite {MaronnaMartinYohaiSalibian2018}.
 As discussed therein, when $p$ is large enough, almost all observations receive similar weights, except for observations far from the bulk of the data, yielding an estimator which closely approximates the sample covariance matrix.
 But increasing efficiency usually entails a loss of robustness when the dimension grows.

-Figures \ref{box_B_k1_p_2_n_20} to \ref{box_B_k25_p_15_n_150} show boxplots of the biases $\{ \hat{b}_{k}^{(r)}\}$, on a log scale, across the $R$ replicates for each scatter estimator, under selected scenarios (combinations of $p$, $n$, and $k$).
+Figures \ref{box_B_k1_p_2_n_20} and \ref{box_B_k0_p_15_n_150} show boxplots of the biases $\{ \hat{b}_{k}^{(r)}\}$, on a log scale, across the $R$ replicates for each scatter estimator, under selected scenarios (combinations of $p$, $n$, and $k$).
 The boxplots highlight the need for using medians rather than means as representative measures of the behavior of the bias measures.
 Note that most empirical distributions exhibit heavy tails, skewness, and outliers, especially when the contamination level is $ \varepsilon =0.2$.